Frank-Proulx/w13_animal_shelter/README.md

 # Animal Shelter API

-#### An API for an animal shelter, giving info about name, species, age, breed and sex
+#### An API for an animal shelter, giving info about name, species, age, breed and sex.

 #### Created By: **Frank Proulx**